-In response to concerns related to COVID-19, the American Academy of Religion has decided to transition the 2020 AAR conference to a virtual format.
-In lieu of our booth exhibit, please enjoy this Virtual Book Exhibit and receive a 30% discount and free shipping on the books listed below using the discount code S20XAAR-FM.
+Please enjoy this Virtual Book Exhibit and receive a 30% discount and free North American shipping on the books listed below using the discount code S22XAAR-FM at checkout, good 11/19/2022—12/22/2022.

 The year 1888 marked the last year of Friedrich Nietzsche's intellectual career and the culmination of his philosophical development.
 In that final productive year, he worked on six books, all of which are now, for the first time, presented in English in a single volume.
 Together these new translations provide a fundamental and complete introduction to Nietzsche's mature thought and to the virtuosity and versatility of his most fully developed style.
 The writings included here have a bold, sometimes radical tone that can be connected to Nietzsche's rising profile and growing confidence.
 In The Antichrist, we are offered an extended critique of Christianity and Christian morality alongside blunt diagnoses of contemporary Europe's cultural decadence.
 In Dionysus Dithyrambs we are presented with his only work composed exclusively of poetry, and in Twilight of the Idols we find a succinct summary of his mature philosophical views.
 At times the works are also openly personal, as in The Case of Wagner, which presents Nietzsche's attempt to settle accounts with his former close friend, German composer Richard Wagner, and in his provocative autobiography, Ecce Homo, which sees Nietzsche taking stock of his past and future while also reflecting on many of his earlier texts.
 Scrupulously edited, this critical volume also includes commentary by esteemed Nietzsche scholar Andreas Urs Sommer.
 Through this new collection, students and scholars are given an essential introduction to Nietzsche's late thought.